sbb-design-systems/lyne-components/src/elements/button/mini-button/readme.md

 ### Interactive disabled Buttons

-native disabled `<button>` elements cannot receive focus and do not Dispatch any events. this can be problematic in some cases because it can prevent the app from Telling the user why the button is disabled. you can use the `disabledInteractive` input to Style the button as disabled but allow for it to receive focus and dispatch events. the Button will have `aria-disabled="true"` for assistive technology. it is the consumers responsibility to provide a reason for the element being disabled. this can be achieved by adding an `aria-label`, `aria-labelledby` or `aria-describedby` attribute.
+Native disabled `<button>` elements cannot receive focus and do not dispatch any events.
+This can be problematic in some cases because it can prevent the app from telling the user why the button is disabled.
+Consumers can use the `disabledInteractive` property to style the button as disabled but allow for it to receive focus and dispatch events.
+The button will have `aria-disabled="true"` for assistive technology.
+It is the consumers responsibility to provide a reason for the element being disabled.
+This can be achieved by adding an `aria-label`, `aria-labelledby` or `aria-describedby` attribute.

 <!-- Auto Generated Below -->